zx80/flask-simple-auth/README.md

 **Authorization** is managed through the added `authorize` parameter to the `route` decorator.
-Three special group names are available in the module: `OPEN` to declare a fully opened route, `FORBIDDEN` to close a route (eg temporarily) and `AUTHENTICATED` for any authenticated user.
+Three special group names are available in the module: `ANY` to declare a route opened to anyone, `NONE` to close a route (eg temporarily) and `ALL` for all authenticated user.
-If the authorize directive is absent or empty, the route is FORBIDDEN (*403*).
+If the authorize directive is absent or empty, the route is forbidden (*403*).
 Note that more advanced permissions (eg users can edit themselves) will still require manual permission checks at the beginning of the function.